slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 First you see the virtues.
 Then the flaws.
 For a long and deep relationship, values must match.

+> *'Our story has three parts: a beginning, a middle, and an end.
+And although this is the way all stories unfold, I still can’t believe that ours didn’t go on forever.' -- Nicholas Sparks*

 > *'Men experience many passions in a lifetime.
 One passion drives away the one before it.' -- Paul Newman*